ASPP/pelita/doc/source/development.rst

 Layout and Branch Model
 -----------------------

-We used to use  the `gitflow <https://github.com/nvie/gitflow>`_ model with the following settings, but it was too complicated.
+We used to use the `gitflow <https://github.com/nvie/gitflow>`_ model, but it was too complicated.
 Now we just have a few simple guidelines.

 The ``master`` branch is used for integration.
 Trivial commits such a typo fixes etc. can be committed directly to ``master``.
 Anything else should be done